borgboyone/jQuery-UI-ScrollPane/README.md

 ###Scrollpane Options
 -	`maintainInitialScrollPosition`: When initializing the scrollpane, keep the current scroll position. (default: true)
 -	`innerPaneClasses`: Classes to add to the inner scrollable area. (default: 'ui-scrollpane-fullwidth ui-scrollPane-autoheight')
 -	`events`: A string or array specifing the event handlers that should be bound to the scrollpane.
-Acceptable values are 'mouse', 'wheel', 'keywoard', and 'touch'. (default: ['mouse', 'wheel'])
+Acceptable values are 'mouse', 'wheel', 'keywoard', and 'touch'. (default: ['mouse', 'wheel', 'keyboard'])
 -	`animate`: Animate scrolling of the viewable area when triggered by the scrollbar(s). (default: true)
 -	`scroll`: Callback function for scroll events (default: undefined)
 -	`wheelStep`: Percentage of viewport to scroll the targeted axis if not passed in the event by the OS (default: 0.2)